Terms and Conditions

-The representation fee for the first hearing is £435.
+The representation fee for the first hearing is £495.
+All figures include VAT.

 After the first hearing

-Total charges for not guilty plea (based on two hearings with the discounted preparation rate) is £1755 inc vat plus travel if necessary.
+Total charge for not guilty plea (based on two hearings with the discounted preparation rate) is £1875 inc vat.

 Travel expenses may be claimed where the court is not local to the lawyer.